 Community Awareness: Help Paloma Pottery Help Others...

-When you purchase our recycled glass jewelry and products, you are helping us give back to our community.
+When you purchase our recycled glass jewelry and our upcycled products, you are helping us give back to our community.
 Paloma Pottery’s founder, Nicole Whitney, has always fostered a passion aimed at community service.
 When establishing Paloma Pottery, she had a vision that it would be not only a business, but also a teaching tool to educate at-risk youth about the importance of recycling and sustainability.

 While serving in the School Success Program with AmeriCorps, Whitney recognized the opportunities that are awoken when those that are otherwise overlooked in society receive attention and positive reinforcement.
 This rewarding experience inspired her to integrate social responsibility into a business model to sell her unique pottery glass products.
 In an effort to operate her business in a socially rewarding manner, Whitney volunteers and donates to programs for at-risk youth and young adults throughout the US and the greater Bellingham, WA area.
 A portion of every purchase made is devoted to maintaining this important resource.